ARTbio/genomic-analysis-test/README.md

 ## Time limit

-You have a maximum amount of 3 working days (Monday, Tuesday, Wednesday, Thursday and Wednesday) to send you report by any available methode.
-Thus, for example, if you receveid the invitation on Saturday at 2 pm, you should send back your analysis not latter than Wednesday 2 pm.
-Whereas no reporting will we taken into account beyond this limit, partial report available before this limit will of course be considered.
+You have a maximum amount of 4 working days (beginning at the time when the test invitation was sent by email) to send your report by any available methode.
+Whereas no reporting will we taken into account beyond this limit, any partial report available before this limit will of course be considered.

 ## Support